calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP19
 Friday 28th April - 09:00
-* Risk taking and innovation in subject
-* Creativity and fun in learning subject;
-* Promoting pupil independence

 * Risk taking and innovation in Computing
+* Creativity and fun in learning Computing
 * Your professional role: Supporting colleagues in your institution with Computing
 * Promoting pupil independence
+* AFL and ‘adapting teaching’

 Last SD?